Spanish Fork (river): Description

 Formed by the confluence of the Soldier and Thistle creeks in the now ghost town of Thistle (in Spanish Fork Canyon in the Wasatch Range), the river is fairly quickly joined by the Diamond Fork creek.
 The river then flows about 20 mi northwest out of the canyon and into Utah Lake, passing through the city of Spanish Fork and then along the borders of the communities (and census-designated places) of Benjamin, Lake Shore, and Palmyra.

 Located entirely in Utah County (though a small portion of its drainage basin extends into Carbon County), the Spanish Fork is heavily used for irrigation.
-The Spanish Fork area of Utah Valley has been intensively farmed since Mormons first settled the region in the 1860s, but as the amount of agricultural land grew the river was no longer able to provide sufficient water except in years of heavy runoff.
+The Spanish Fork area of Utah Valley has been intensively farmed since Mormons first settled the region in the 1860s.
+Still, as the amount of agricultural land grew, the river was no longer able to provide sufficient water except in years of heavy runoff.
 In 1909, the U.S. Bureau of Reclamation completed a tunnel to supplement the Spanish Fork's flow using water from the Strawberry River through the Strawberry Valley Project, part of the Central Utah Project.
 This diverted water is received via Spanish Fork's main tributary, the Diamond Fork.